Namrajp/markdown-portfolio/_includes/05-emphasis.md

 > This is blockquaote using greater than sign
 > The glory of human life is to try and not give up.

+Another blockquote using greater than > and a space.
+> First learn computer science and all the theory.
+Next develop a programming style.
+Then forget all that and just hack.
+George Carrette